mibopenscience/mibopenscience.github.io/uvcollections/_c01toolbox/datapackage.md

 permalink: datapackage
 ---

-#### Archiving your research data as a data package in a data repository like UvA/HvA Figshare facilitates verification of research results.
-By depositing research data in a data repository, it is not only protected against corruption and loss, but also becomes findable and citable via a DOI.
+#### Archiving your research data as a data package in a repository like UvA/HvA Figshare facilitates verification of research results.
+Furthermore, it is not only protected against corruption and loss, but also becomes findable and citable via a DOI.
 And it gives you the chance to intelligently open up (part of) your data to facilitate reuse.

 ---

-[this chapter is not completed yet]

-### What is archiving?

----

-### Why is it immportant and what are benefits for you?
+### Why is it important and what are benefits for you?
-By archiving a data package in a data repository you make your data more FAIR: Findable, Accessible, Interoperable and Reusable
+- By archiving a data package in a data repository you make your data more FAIR: Findable, Accessible, Interoperable and Reusable
 - Just like publications, data that you have collected is research output too.
-By depositing it in a data repository you increase your research output (via UvA/HvA Figshare your dataset will be automatically registered in PURE) and you increase the visibility of your work
+By depositing it in a data repository you increase your research output (via UvA/HvA Figshare information about your dataset will be automatically registered in PURE)
+- You increase the visibility of your work
+- By describing your data (metadata) and providing conditions for reuse you clarify what other can and cannot do with your data
+- Your data are protected against corruption and loss
+- You facilitate verification of your research results

 ---